Štrukljeva Vas

 Štrukljeva Vas ([ˈʃtɾuːkljɛʋa ˈʋaːs]; Štrukljeva vas, Strukeldorf) is a small village east of Begunje in the Municipality of Cerknica in the Inner Carniola region of Slovenia.

 Name

 The name Štrukljeva Vas literally means 'Štrukelj's village' (Štrukelj is a surname in the area).
 The possessive form of the village's name indicates that it is located in an area that was cleared and settled relatively late.

 Church

 The local church is a chapel of ease dedicated to Saint James and belongs to the Parish of Sveti Vid.
-The church has a gilded altar from the second half of the 17th century with some late Baroque additions.
+The church features a gilded altar from the second half of the 17th century, adorned with some late Baroque additions.
 The altar was renovated in 1928 by the wood-carver Franc Bečaj from Cerknica.
-The bell tower is several centuries old and appears to have been built as a separate structure.
-It contains a copper bell dating to 1445.
-Oral tradition relates that the villagers received the bell from Trsat in exchange for rights to a fair that was held below Kapelšče Hill (770 m) north of the village.
+The bell tower, which appears to have been built as a separate structure, is several centuries old and houses a copper bell dating back to 1445.
+According to oral tradition, the villagers received the bell from Trsat in exchange for rights to a fair held below Kapelšče Hill (770 m) north of the village.